Best Bets for Where to Pick Strawberries in Charlotte

 Just Across the S.C.
 Border

-The Ivy Place farm, located 15 minutes south of Ballantyne in Lancaster, S.C., grows strawberries, blackberries, blueberries and raspberries.
+The Ivy Place farm, located 15 minutes south of Ballantyne in Lancaster, S.C., grows strawberries, blackberries, blueberries and raspberries - talk about endless jam and pie possibilities.
 Such an idyllic little farm with a rustic barn and gardens, it's also a wedding venue.
+Check out the list of events!
 Get updates via its Facebook page on berry availability.
 603 Van Wyck Road, Lancaster, S.C.
 704-651-3700.